10 fast facts on biodiversity

 Global declines in biodiversity make it clear that we need to identify a new approach to our relationship with nature – one that ensures we can live sustainably.

 Understanding the importance of biodiversity and the role it plays in your life is a great first step.
-You might even like to consider how you can improve biodiversity in your own backyard by planting local natives or by volunteering on environmental projects.
+You might even like to consider how you can improve biodiversity in your own backyard by planting local natives or be participating on citizen science projects.

-In South Australia, the government is committed to introducing a Biodiversity Act which will prioritise the protection and recovery of our biodiversity for the long-term.
-Importantly, this will be the state’s first dedicated biodiversity legislation.
+In South Australia, the government is committed to introducing a Biodiversity Act – the first in our state – which will prioritise the protection and recovery of our biodiversity for the long-term.

 Want to read more about biodiversity?
 Check out how to use a Native Vegetation Heritage Agreement to protect biodiversity on your land and why butterflies are beneficial to the environment.